contentstack/gatsby-source-contentstack/README.md

+# IMPORTANT NOTICE

+ This is a fork of the [original repository](https://github.com/contentstack/gatsby-source-contentstack), customized for Berlitz.

 # gatsby-source-contentstack

 Contentstack provides a source plugin for pulling content into [Gatsby][gatsby] from [Contentstack][contentstack] stacks.
 It helps you query content types and entries in Gatsby using GraphQL.